-ies concerning a company that features in this report said he was asked to advise his client on "jurisdictions where the beneficiaries are confidential".
-23 The resulting companies were set up in Belize, which lists no ownership information, and New Zealand, which does list legal shareholding, but in this case the shareholder was a nominee - someone paid to act as the shareholder, thus hiding the name of the real person who actually owns the company.
+The many ways in which hidden company ownership can be achieved are used quite deliberately by those wishing to shield their activities from the public eye: one respondent to Global Witness's enquiries concerning a company that features in this report said he was asked to advise his client on "jurisdictions where the beneficiaries are confidential".
+The resulting companies were set up in Belize, which lists no ownership information, and New Zealand, which does list legal shareholding, but in this case the shareholder was a nominee - someone paid to act as the shareholder, thus hiding the name of the real person who actually owns the company.
 It is no coincidence that people choose such jurisdictions and structures for their companies.

-The global anti-money laundering standard requires the corporate service providers who set up these shell companies and act as their directors, shareholders and company secretaries to know who they are acting for, and to report The first chapter of this report outlines the events any suspicions they have about these businesses to the authorities.
-There are three problems with the current regulatory set-up.
+The global anti-money laundering standard requires the corporate service providers who set up these shell companies and act as their directors, shareholders and company secretaries to know who they are acting for, and to report any suspicions they have about these businesses to the authorities.

+There are three problems with the current regulatory setup.
 Firstly, some countries have not incorporated this global anti-money laundering standard into their laws, such as the USA and Russia.
 Secondly, many of those countries that have, like the UK, do little to enforce it.

 Thirdly, it is currently quite legal for company service providers to pimp their identity as nominee directors and shareholders to customers about whose business they know little, even if they have been able to tick the antimoney laundering laws box that requires them to have a copy of their customer's passport and proof of address.
 If the company is later found or suspected to have been used for money laundering or other criminality, they explain that they knew nothing about it.
 Yet the effect of their actions has arguably been to provide a front behind which that criminal behaviour can take place.